 Gawd, it’s so frustrating!!
 How on earth are you going to cultivate this donor if you can’t get in the door to see him?

-The key to getting in the door: Ask for advice.
+The key to opening the door to a major gift prospect: Ask for advice.

 You probably know one of my favorite saying: “If you want money, ask for advice.
 If you want advice, then ask for money.”